-Raw Veggies Versus Cooked for Heart Disease,
+Transcript: Raw Veggies Versus Cooked for Heart Disease

 Well, in the past we’ve learned that daily salad consumption, for example, may significantly decrease one’s risk of dying from heart disease.
-In this study of 11000 vegetarians and other health conscious people, daily consumption of raw salad was associated with a 26% reduction in mortality from ischemic heart disease.
+In this study of 11,000 vegetarians and other health-conscious people, daily consumption of raw salad was associated with a 26% reduction in mortality from ischemic heart disease.

 This was actually an interesting study.
-It’s hard to trust what people tell you about what they eat, so instead, people admitted to the hospital for heart attacks had a plug of fat tissue taken from their butt and just had it analyzed to basically confirm how much tomato sauce they had been really eating.
+It’s hard to trust what people tell you about what they eat, so instead, people admitted to the hospital for heart attacks had a plug of fat tissue taken from their butt, and just had it analyzed to basically confirm how much tomato sauce they had really been eating.

 So anyway, raw or cooked for heart disease prevention?
-And you probably guessed it, the answer, is both.
+And you probably guessed it—the answer is both.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.